THE BUS TO AMERIKA (Turkey)

-Kids start talking about how his family will be banished and cursed because of his sin.
-Sefran ends up thinking he has no choice but to leave the camp to save them.
-One morning, while everyone is still asleep, he runs away on the Bus to Amerika.
-The bus does not take him to America, but only to downtown, where he will meet lettuce-eating people and find the courage to own up to his sin and face his community.
-His journey will end at a place familiar, yet unexpected, where acceptance outweighs exclusion and hope outweighs despair.
+Through the plots of a boy who likes Sefran’s girlfriend, news spreads among camp’s children.
+When kids start talking about how his family will be banished because of his sin, Sefran decides to leave the camp to save them.
+He runs away on the Bus to Amerika, which only takes him to downtown, where he finds the courage to own up to his sin and face his community.

-There’s an endless religion-based war at the other side of Turkey’s border.
-While we also became party to that fight, and it’s used as a pretext to create more fighting within the country, my constant feeling for a while has been that ‘I cannot breathe’.
-At such a time, Kazim’s attitude felt like a breath of fresh air.
+Right next to Turkey’s borders, there is an endless war for power going on, hidden under the pretext of religion.
+While Turkey also becomes party to that fight, along with the violence inside the country, my constant feeling for a while has been that ‘I cannot breath’.
+At such a time, this little boy’s attitude felt like a breath of fresh air.

-We live in a time where we are bombarded with instant news and images of tragedies.
-As a consequence, people don’t react to human tragedy any more.
-Therefore, I believe we need to change the narrative and create optimistic counterpoints, where the positive and personal side is present, without ignoring the negative.
+We live in a time where we are bombarded with instant news and images of tragedy every day.
+As a consequence, people do not react to human tragedy anymore.
+Therefore, I believe we need to change the narrative and create optimistic counterpoints, where the positive and personal side is in the fore, without ignoring the negative.

-Through the Bus To Amerika, I would like to reach anyone who has their own version of the American dream, who has ever cheated a little for something too tasty to give up on, who has ever had to make a sacrifice for their loved ones and who has ever had the courage to face the consequences of their mistakes.
-And when I do so, I would hope that the audiences of the film will be able to put themselves in my hero’s shoes and realize that ‘the refugee’ could be anyone, it could be even themselves.
+With The Bus To Amerika, I would like to reach anyone of any age who has their own version of a dream, has ever cheated a little for something very tasty, ever made a sacrifice for their loved ones, and ever had the courage to face the consequences of their mistakes.
+When I do so, I hope the viewer will be able to put themselves in my hero’s shoes and realize that ‘the refugee’ could be anyone, even themselves.